 The Challenge Library allows you to view thousands of curated and user-generated Challenges -all of which can be quickly added to your Mission.
 Just pick the Challenges you want, place them on the map, and then click “Import and Publish Now” to create a Mission in minutes (don’t forget to publish your Mission as well)!

-Within the Challenge Library, you can preview details about each Challenge, including questions, answers, and the Challenge type (AR Picker, Image 50/50, etc.), along with other contextual information about each Challenge.
+Within the Challenge Library, you can preview details about each Challenge, including questions, answers, and the Challenge type (AR Picker, Image 50/50, and others), along with other contextual information about each Challenge.
 We’ve partnered with trusted sources (such as Creative Commons for visual media and Harvard University’s Encyclopedia of Life for visual and audio media) to make it easy for you to bring your Mission content to life.